official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-1-section-1-1.md

 *  “conceal the very existence of its offensive biological weapons programmes and

-retain all production capabilities”.71
+retain all production capabilities”.[^71]

-68 UN Security Council, 11 October 1996, ‘Report of the Secretary-General on the activities of the Special Commission established by the Secretary-General pursuant to paragraph 9 (b) (i) of resolution 687 (1991)’ (S/1996/848).
+[^68]: UN Security Council, 11 October 1996, ‘Report of the Secretary-General on the activities of the Special
-69 UN Security Council, 11 October 1996, ‘Report of the Secretary-General on the activities of the Special Commission established by the Secretary-General pursuant to paragraph 9 (b) (i) of resolution 687 (1991)’ (S/1996/848).
+[^69]: UN Security Council, 11 October 1996, ‘Report of the Secretary-General on the activities of the Special
-70  Review of Intelligence on Weapons of Mass Destruction [“The Butler Report”], 14 July 2004, HC 898, page 48.
+[^70]:  Review of Intelligence on Weapons of Mass Destruction [“The Butler Report”], 14 July 2004, HC 898,
-71 UN Security Council, ‘Letter dated 25 January 1999 from the Executive Chairman of the Special Commission established by the Secretary-General pursuant to paragraph 9 (b) (i) of Security Council resolution 687 (1991) addressed to the President of the Security Council’ (S/1999/94), Appendix IV.
+[^71]: UN Security Council, ‘Letter dated 25 January 1999 from the Executive Chairman of the Special

 53